Table of Contents

 Rope access isn’t that easy, and you need to follow some safety precautions to ensure proper safety for yourself and those working with you.

-Presence of rope access program administrator
+• Ensure a rope access program administrator is present

 They will be the principal point of contact for questions about rope access safety, training, and regulations.
 The appointed individual must be well-versed in rope access procedures and have prior experience with them.

-Carry all safety gears
+• Double-check all safety gears

 The rope access welder needs to double check all the safety gear like the harness, helmets, gloves, etc. Along with it, the welder should also carry a wireless phone to contact the administrator in case of any emergencies.